Nmyhi/BudgetPal/README.md

 ## Credits

-- [ChatGpt](https://openai.com/blog/chatgpt "free text generator AI") was used for some debugging, spell checking and looking up functions like how to assemble a timer and etc.
 - [Online tutorial](https://betterprogramming.pub/a-detailed-guide-to-user-registration-login-and-logout-in-flask-e86535665c07 "Tutorial for Flask-login") Was used for creating the registration login and logout functionality using Flask-login.
 - [Online documentations](https://www.w3schools.com/ "online documentation for html") was used for researching html css and javaScript elements, properties, attributes and functions.
 - [Google](https://www.google.com/ "I think I do not have to introduce google") was used for researching.